Welcome

 3. Share OER.

-Now read the handout provided in the page below to gain more insight in this lesson
+Now read the handout provided in the link to gain more insight in this lesson.

 Forum Discussion - Reflecting on Your OER Journey